alexander-williamson/prequin-fullstack-interview-task/README.md

 **Notes:**

 Ideally you should demonstrate knowledge of some our our tech stack, which consists of:

-  1. React micro frontends (newer ones with typescript, older ones without),
+- React micro frontends (newer ones with typescript, older ones without),
-  2. Python micro services (some using REST/FastAPI others using GQL/Strawberry),
+- Python micro services (some using REST/FastAPI others using GQL/Strawberry),
-  3. C#/.NET for our legacy services
+- C#/.NET for our legacy services
-  4. Postgres and MSSQL databases (`SQLite` is a quick and easy way to include a database as a file with your code)
+- Postgres, MSSQL and Mongo databases (`SQLite` is a quick and easy way to include a database as a file with your code)

 ## Submitting your solution